CarsonDavis/CarsonDavis.github.io/_posts/2024-06-15-goto_recipes.md

 - **Secondary Cooking**
   1. Grind the mixture into the smoothest paste possible, sieving if necessary for a smoother texture.
   2. Return the paste to the wok, add heavy cream or half-and-half, and cook for 10-20 minutes until the desired consistency is reached.
-  3. Add the fried chicken pieces and chicken oil and cook for an additional 5 minutes.
+  3. Add the fried chicken pieces and cook for an additional few minutes to integrate.

 ### Dessert:
 1. In a small pot, heat half-and-half with saffron threads, a fresh cinnamon stick, and cardamom pods over medium-low heat.